Grants to K–12 Music Programs

 2. Music Counts!
 Grants Program:

-Ten years ago, the founding mission of the Community Education & Outreach Council was to benefit the needs of the community.
+Twelve years ago, the founding mission of the Community Education & Outreach Council was to benefit the needs of the community.
 The first project the CE&O Council took up was to build a fund to assist struggling school music programs.
 The joyful sound of young people making good music is incomparable.
 Making music is exhilarating and is an integral part of every culture.
 Today’s school music programs, however, are being threatened by budget cuts, making it extremely difficult to provide good music experiences for the students.
+More recently, the effects of covid have taken a significant toll on the music programs in schools.

-This Music Counts! program has grown from 5 grants awarded in 2011 to 33 awarded in 2021 (including our first award to a group of teachers undertaking a joint project).
-These grants range in value from $500-$1,500 and assist in supplying basic classroom needs such as sheet music, instrument repairs and accessories, educational materials, coaching, and purchase of instruments (xylophones, ukuleles, cajons, drums & percussion instruments, among others).
+This Music Counts! program has grown from 5 grants awarded in 2011 to over 30 grants awarded annually.
+Grants for up to $500 (occasionally more for special projects) assist in supplying basic classroom needs such as sheet music, instrument repairs and accessories, educational materials, coaching, and purchase of instruments (xylophones, ukuleles, cajons, drums & percussion instruments, among others).

 Each year in May, the CE&O Council hosts a Music Counts!
 Fundraiser to raise additional funds for this worthy cause.
 The CE&O Council thanks you for your support and urges you to think of music teachers you may know who could use financial help and encourage them to apply for a grant.

-The current year (2021-22) cycle of grant applications opened in September.
-The final deadline for the receipt of applications was January 14, 2022.
+The current school year (2023-24) cycle of grant applications opens in September 2023.
+The final deadline for receipt of applications is January 12, 2024.
+Next year's applications will open in September 2024.